 Melissa Malia Gozun is a Biological Sciences Major and a Japanese Minor within the College of Science.
 Following her internship at the University of Hawaii Cancer Center, she has gained special interest in the inheritance and manifestation of diseases prevalent in ethnic minorities, particularly in the Filipino and Pacific Island communities, and hopes to pursue research in this area.
 On campus, Melissa is an active member of the Asian American Association, the Filipino American Student Association, and Hawai’i Club.

-Sarah Harper is majoring in Art History and French.
-As a member of the Snite Advisor group, Sarah helps create events which encourages people to visit the museum’s collections and exhibits.
-Sarah is a designer for the Dome yearbook, and works as a research assistant for Professor Elyse Speaks.
-Sarah will be studying in Rome, Italy this summer as a part of the Notre Dame summer program at the Global Gateway in Rome and plans to study in France during her junior year.
+Sarah Harper is majoring in Art History and French with a minor in Theology.
+As a member of the Snite Advisor group, Sarah helps create events which encourage people to visit the museum’s collections and exhibits.
+Sarah was an assistant design editor for the 2018 Dome yearbook, and works as a research assistant for Professor Elyse Speaks.
+Sarah studied in Rome, Italy during the summer after her freshman year as a part of the Notre Dame summer program at the Global Gateway in Rome.
+During that same summer, Sarah won a First Year of Studies Ignition Grant which she used to visit New York City to research contemporary women artists in the archives of the Museum of Modern Art.
+Sarah was part of the Berlin Sonar class which enabled students to travel to Berlin over Spring break 2018 and create individual artworks which were then presented in an exhibition held at the Snite Museum of Art in April.
+Sarah will be studying abroad in Angers, France during the Fall of 2018.
 Sarah is also a member of the Ryan Hall church choir, and an avid quilter in her spare time.

-Mary Hilliard is a Business and English double major.
-Over the summer, she conducted archival research at the National Archives in Washington, D.C. and College Park, Maryland on the Evian Conference of 1938.
+Mary Hilliard is a Business Analytics and English double major.
+During the summer of 2017, she conducted archival research at the National Archives in Washington, D.C. and College Park, Maryland on the Evian Conference of 1938.
 The United States called this meeting of over 30 countries to address the growing Jewish refugee crisis after Nazi Germany’s annexation of Austria.
 Although many representatives convened upon the resort town with sympathetic sentiments and calls for action, the conference failed to deliver tangible results and aid to the thousands of Jewish refugees trying to escape growing persecution in Germany and Austria.
-Through her research, Mary drew parallels between the attempts to ameliorate the refugee crisis in the 1930s and actions taken to address the Syrian refugee crisis in contemporary times.
-She hopes to continue to explore forced human migration and its place in literature, as well as conduct more archival research in the future.
-In particular, she appreciates the ability to conduct research as a way to independently design and plan academic exploration, and to direct her own learning.
+During the 2017-2018 school year, she worked with the non-profit Sosua 75 to raise awareness about the Evian Conference and fundraise for a ceremony commemorating the conference at the Royal Evian Hotel to take place in July 2018.
+Additionally, during the summer of 2018 she received the American Dream Grant and will be exploring the importance of independent bookstores in their local communities.

 Haley Kempf is a Neuroscience Major in the College of Science.
 After attending the Appalachia and Urban Plunge experiences through the Center for Social Concerns, she is now considering minoring in Poverty Studies.
 She is currently shadowing Dr. Achee’s lab on vector transmitted viruses with a special focus on prevention of rare diseases.
 Her interests include a wide variety of topics ranging from infectious disease to pediatrics to oncology to geriatrics to spinal cord injury.
 Therefore, this summer she plans to work as an intern at Children’s Hospital of LA, as well as, a research assistant at the Reeve Spinal Cord Institute in California.
 At Notre Dame, Haley is the Pathos Coordinator of the Compassionate Care and Medicine Club, and an active member of the Neuroscience club.
 In her free time, she enjoys intermural sports, kickboxing, Zumba, and baking cupcakes.
 Haley’s lifelong dream is to combine her diverse interests in rural poverty and medicine to innovatively address the needs of people in developing countries.